vikranthkongara/intro-to-declarative-pipeline/Exercise-03.md

-# 3 - Distributed Pipelines with Pipeline As Code
+# Distributed Pipelines with Pipeline As Code

 ## Exercise 3.0 - Create a Team Master

 For the remaining exercises everyone will get their own Jenkins masters referred to as a Team Master and we will create, edit and interact with our Pipelines in Blue Ocean.

-1.
+1. Goto to the Workshop URL provided by the instructor;
+2. Click on the **Create team** button on the right side of the screen;
+3.

 ## Exercise 3.1 - Blue Ocean Editor